Grips001/PSScripts/Fuck-Adobe/README.txt

 Double-click the shortcut.

-(The reason for this is the scritp must be run in an elevated powershell session due to Adobe being a load of cucks)
+(The reason for this is the script must be run in an elevated powershell session due to Adobe being a load of cucks)